 /b Copies files in Backup mode.

-/purge Deletes destination files and directories that no longer exist in the source.
+/purge Deletes destination files and directories that are no longer present in the source, ensuring consistency between the two locations.

 /mir Mirrors a directory tree (equivalent to /e plus /purge).